Making money with photography sounds like the stuff of dreams, doesn’t it?

 This is also a niche that offers a lot of repeat work.
 But again, it’s always worth building a high-quality website to showcase your portfolio to prospective clients.

 Setting up a photography exhibition is another more traditional way of making money from your photographs.
 But that doesn’t mean it doesn’t hold great promise for the talented artist.

 All you need to do is identify which galleries you’d like to exhibit in, take your work along to show them and you could end up with one or several exhibitions lined up.

 Don’t forget to include those smaller places such as coffee shops, hotels, and restaurants.
-These are often excellent places to display and sell your work to an interested audience and it’s often easier to get started if you’re not already well-known in your local arts scene.
+These are often excellent places to display and sell photos to an interested audience and it’s often easier to get started if you’re not already well-known in your local arts scene.

 If you get offered wall space, make sure you understand how the pricing will work beforehand so you don’t get any nasty surprises further down the line.
 Some will ask for a monthly fee; others will ask for commission and others will ask you to rent the wall space.

 Over time, you’re likely to discover that some shots sell better than others and that certain groups of people resonate better with different pieces of art.

 If you’re clever, you can use this knowledge to create your own niche and make great money with your photography as a result.

 What better way to spread your love of photography with the world than by teaching others?